rcpaffenroth/DSCS553_WPI_Fall_2026/README.md

 ./deploy_second_part.sh
 ```

-Application output is stored in `~/log.txt` on the container.
+Application output is stored in `~/log.txt` on the virtual machine.

 The Gradio application runs on port `7860` inside the container.
 Access it through the respective http port or an SSH tunnel.